pszuster/fuse7td-gitbookv2/lab-5-red-hat-amq-to-api/import-split-and-datashape-extensions.md

 # Import Split and Datashape Extensions

+{% hint style='info' %}
+Extensions are a way to expand Fuse Ignite's funcionality using both steps and connectios.
+They can be built using Java code, or Apache Camel routes (https://access.redhat.com/documentation/en-us/red_hat_fuse/7.0/html/integrating_applications_with_ignite/adding-customizations#adding-extensions).

+You can create your own extensions or use community created ones (https://github.com/syndesisio/syndesis-extensions).
+{% endhint %}

 * Click on the **Customizations** tab.
 * Click on the **Extensions **tab.
 * Click on the **Import Extension** button.